Turkey: Ukraine grain export deal to be signed in Istanbul

 Turkish President Recep Tayyip Erdogan’s office said that he, U.N.
 Secretary General Antonio Guterres and officials from Russia and Ukraine will oversee the signing ceremony.
 It did not provide further details.

+“The grain export agreement, critically important for global food security, will be signed in Istanbul tomorrow under the auspices of President Erdoğan and U.N.
+Secretary General Mr. Guterres together with Ukrainian and Russian delegations,” Erdogan spokesman Ibrahim Kalin said in a tweet.

-Guterres has been working on a plan that would enable Ukraine to export millions of grain stockpiles that have been stuck in Ukraine’s Black Sea ports due to the war — a move that could ease a global food crisis that has sent wheat and other grain prices soaring.
+Guterres has been working on a plan that would enable Ukraine to export millions of tons of grain stockpiles that have been stuck in Ukraine’s Black Sea ports due to the war — a move that could ease a global food crisis that has sent wheat and other grain prices soaring.
+At least 22 million tons of grain are stuck in Ukraine due to the war.

 Last week, the sides met in Istanbul, reaching a tentative agreement on the plan.
 The plant foresees joint controls of ships as they leave and arrive at Black Sea ports and a mechanism to ensure the safety of the transfer routes, Turkish officials said.